-11. Hike up to Turtle Rock Viewpoint Trail.
+10. Hike up to Turtle Rock Viewpoint Trail.
 Rating: Easy.
 Get a little exercise in and experience stunning views of the Santa Ana Mountains and Views of The OC.

 For annual events in Irvine, here are some you don't want to miss.

 1. Attend the Korean Cultural Festival.
 Cost: FREE admission, Free parking.
 Broaden your horizons.
 Experience Korean traditional music, dances, performances, eating contests, raffles, games.
-Sampling delicious cuisine from Irvine’s premier restaurants.
-Irvine Civic Center, 1 Civic Center Plaza.
+Sampling delicious cuisine from premier restaurants.

 2. Go Ice Skating.
 The Outdoor Ice Rink runs October thru February. $19, includes skate rental / $15, bring your own. adjacent to Nordstrom and Macy's.

 3. Great Wine Fest.
 An annual event that takes place each May, it features over 30 California wineries and offers cuisine.
 There is a silent auction withe live entertainment.
 Proceeds go to free legal services for the disadvantaged.